Life After Death (TV series): Themes

 The theme, revolving around family relationships, highlights conflicts caused by miscommunication.
 It uses the event of a car accident to symbolize the hardships encountered in life and how one overcomes them.

 Reception

 The television series placed fifth in 2020 Yahoo Hong Kong "Top Ten Most Searched Television Dramas" Popularity list.
-It was also named by Hong Kong Economic Times as one among the most popular television series of the year.
+It was also named by Hong Kong Economic Times as one of the most popular television series of the year.

 Music

 The soundtrack for Life After Death consists of 4 individually released singles as follows: